rebryant/pgpbs-artifact/experimental-results/README.txt

 Subdirectories:

   original-results:
-      The data files used in the paper
+      The data files used in the paper.
+These are organized into files fig4, fig5, fig6, and fig7, corresponding to the figure numbers in the paper.

   reproduced-results:

-      The files needed to reproduce a portion of the experimental results
+      The files needed to reproduce a portion of the experimental results.
+These are organized into
+      files fig4, fig5, fig6, and fig7, corresponding to the figure
+      numbers in the paper.

   doc:
       The files required to generate the graph document